Designing Breast Lift Scars

 Understanding Breast Lift Surgery

 I try to help patients make this choice by explaining the issues.
 I show them many before and after photos of other women, I draw diagrams, and show graphics that are typically used for teaching residents how these operations are done.
 Once the patient has a better understanding of their own personal anatomy and can verbalize what they want after the breast lift, then we can create a surgical plan.
 Rarely, I have to tell them I can’t deliver the results that they want based on the limitations that they put in place on size and or breast lift scar placement.
 If they are unrealistic about what plastic surgery can do for them, then it’s best that we don’t work together.
+Sometimes I wish I was back in liposuction where patients only generally ask about the cost of liposuction and the time required to recover.
+Gone are the simple days for me.

 Breast Lift Training Is Sometimes A Factor